JoaoRei/hello-world/README.md

 # hello-world
 This is just for testing

-It is only used to try some features of github.
+It is only used to try some features on github.